maizzle/maizzle.com/content/docs/tailwindcss.md

 ### Custom classes

-As an alternative to creating a Component, you can extract utility classes to a custom class using Tailwind's `@apply` directive.
+As an alternative to creating a Component, you may extract utility classes to a custom class using Tailwind's `@apply` directive.

 Here's a quick example: